Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture

 \subsection{SCTP/NGAP Proxy}

-The N2 interface between the next-generation Node B (gNB) and the AMF uses Stream Control Transmission Protocol (SCTP) transport with NG Application Protocol (NGAP) encoding, as specified in TS~38.413~\cite{3gpp-38413}.
+The N2 interface between the next-generation Node B (gNB) and the AMF uses Stream Control Transmission Protocol (SCTP) transport with NG Application Protocol (NGAP, TS~38.413~\cite{3gpp-38413}) encoding.
 Since serverless functions are invoked via HTTP, a protocol translation layer is required.

 The SCTP proxy (Fig.~\ref{fig:architecture}) accepts SCTP connections from gNBs, decodes NGAP and NAS~\cite{3gpp-24501} messages, maintains per-UE state machines for signaling flow tracking, and converts HTTP/JSON responses from serverless functions back into security-protected NGAP/NAS messages.